Marceillo/mindfulness/README.md

 - The hero image sometimes moves into the header page using margins and padding to help with this.
 - Also, the hero image gave performance issues due to size I to crop, reformat, and improve performance.
 - The Paragraph on the home page on some viewports was not able to scroll a line break to assist with this problem.

-### Future Features

-- I would like to see the site with more content such as video, audio, and reading material.
-- Add a 30-day program that users can follow each day to track their progress as they go along.
-- A blog page with book recommendations and event calendars.

 [Back to top](<#contents>)